Chasing1020/Chasing1020.github.io/post/about-computer-science/index.md

 # 1. Our Environment

-> This is a era of prosperity and crisis: Owing to the COVID-19, our world is experiencing changes never seen in a century.
+> This is an era of prosperity and crisis: Owing to the COVID-19, our world is experiencing changes never seen in a century.

 The annually spring and autumn recruitment is the barometer of the development of the computer industry, from last year, Tencent paid 40w high salary in the hot search, and then some time ago, due to the epidemic of the re-emergence of the side of layoffs while also locking the head count.
 Until today President Liu Kiping of Tencent issued an article: "Internal manpower investment will be adjusted from the edge of the business to the core business, in the industry to occur fundamental changes in the industry when actively embracing change".